 The oldest living president has an extensive family history of cancer.
 His three younger siblings, Gloria Spann, Billy Carter and Ruth Stapleton, all died of pancreatic cancer.
 And his mother had breast cancer that spread to her pancreas.

 In 2017, Carter was hospitalized after he became dehydrated while working on a Habitat for Humanity build in Winnipeg, Canada.
 He was able to return to the Habitat site the next day.

-Carter’s latest health scare occurred Monday morning as he was headed out to a hunting trip, according to Deanna Congileo, the Carters’ press secretary.
+When Carter broke his hip in May it was as he was headed out to a hunting trip, according to Deanna Congileo, the Carters’ press secretary.